guan-wei-huang31/leetcode-solution/0283-MoveZeroes/README.md

 # **Move Zeroes**

 ## **Problem Statement**
 This project demonstrates a simple algorithm to move all zero elements in an array to the end, while maintaining the relative order of the non-zero elements.
-The code is implemented in C++, highlighting vector operations and in-place rearrangement.
+Implementations are provided in C++ and Python, showcasing vector/list operations and in-place rearrangement.
 **Example Input:**
   ```
   Input: nums = [0, 1, 0, 3, 12]